dasiths/dasiths.github.io/_posts/2019-04-27-protecting-assets-without-using-authorization-headers.md

     }
 }
 ```
-> Note: I've simplified the logic and put this inside the controller. `_myFileAccessService` is some sort of service that reads your files from Blob Storage or disk.
+> Note: I've simplified things for demo purposes and put everything inside the controller.
+Move the logic into the service layer when you do a real implementation.
+Assume `_myFileAccessService` is some sort of service that reads your files from Blob Storage or disk.
 I won't include the code for that as it's outside the scope.

 Finally do this in the `ConfigureServices()` method of your `Startup.cs` file.
 We use a singleton to persist our `ResourceAccessManager`'s passes across requests.
 Because the tokens are so short lived, there is no need to persist it to disk.